MENU

 Back Exercises to Compliment your Bench

-July 24, 2017 by NCSF 0 comments
+By NCSF 0 comments

 Due to today’s deskbound culture and desire for anterior aesthetic development, exercise enthusiasts are more likely to perform forward sagittal and overhead pressing actions rather than pulls.
 Without complimentary pulling actions, this greatly increases the risk for shoulder injuries and long term postural deviations.
 Shoulder horizontal abduction and hyperextension often go by the way side.